Ferries from

 The Oban (Stewart Island) to Bluff ferry is the main ferry route from Stewart Island to New Zealand.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-How long is the ferry from Stewart Island to New Zealand
+How long is the ferry from Stewart Island to New Zealand?

 How far is Stewart Island from New Zealand?

-Stewart Island to New Zealand ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Stewart Island to New Zealand ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

 Ferry from Oban (Stewart Island) to Bluff

-Stewart Island to New Zealand Ferry Offers and Discounts
+Stewart Island to New Zealand ferry offers and discounts

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

 How to book ferry tickets from Stewart Island to New Zealand

-Book and compare Stewart Island New Zealand ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Stewart Island to New Zealand ferry tickets, operators, timetables and prices using our Deal Finder.

 Ferries from Stewart Island to New Zealand